Ka55i0peia/vf_utils/readme.md

 ### bulk_edit

-As first module [bulk_edit](bulk_edit/) supports you with a batch-like editing functionality for the painfully missing "bulk edit" functionality (like known from JIRA) in the web gui of vereinsflieger.
-The usecase is the automatisation of edits (especially of simply changing dataset values).
+As first module [bulk_edit](bulk_edit/) supports you with a batch-like editing function for the painfully missing "bulk edit" functionality in the web gui of vereinsflieger (like known from JIRA).
+The usecase is the automatisation of "monkey edits" in the platform.

    Examples
-   * Change user status (in case of flight weeks by guests)
+   * Change user status (e.g. in case of flight weeks by guests)
+   * Grant (new) user permissions
    * Toggle flight permission ("Flugfreigabe")
-   * Grant (new) user permissions
    * Applying custom properties ("Mitgliedereigenschaften")
+   * Updating flight accounting properties ("Abrechnungsart")

-*In past* I was faced with the some task where I need to change the user status of lets say 150 members.
+*In past* I was faced with this task where I need to change hundreds of datasets.
 I don't want todo this manually one by one.
 Approx. one year ago I started this idea based on [sikuli](https://de.wikipedia.org/wiki/Sikuli_(Software)) (a nice java tool for screenshot based mouse and keyboard automation).
 Because its screenshot based it is highly machine dependent.
-Thus this tool was hard to share.
+Thus this tool was hard to share/maintain among others.

 *bulk_edit* does this automatisation job referencing DOM elements of the webpage within the browser engine using the library [selenium](https://en.wikipedia.org/wiki/Selenium_(software)).